That’s a fact that hasn’t escaped the Hollywood A-list.

 Some reports say that the biggest billfish ever caught off Cabo San Lucas was a whopping 1,214-lb blue marlin in 2011.
 (Others say it was a “mere” 972 lbs.)

-The absolute best month in Cabo for fishing?
+The absolute best time to fish in Cabo?
 October.

 Bisbee’s Black and Blue: